thaisrochaBR/projGenAIEducation/README.md

 This repository is intended for academic and research dissemination purposes related to the project.

-For additional information about the project, please contact the project coordination team at UNICAMP.
+For further information, please contact the coordination team at UNICAMP.